Close

 Input VAT

-Input Value Added Tax is the tax paid by the seller on eligible purchases made for the business.
+Input Value Added Tax is the tax the seller pays on eligible purchases made for the business.
 Registered dealers can claim a credit for VAT paid on most business purchases.
 This input VAT represents the tax incurred by the seller in the production process or for acquiring goods and services for resale.

 Calculation Formula